Franco Freda: Biography

-Fronte Nazionale, which opposed both globalization and multicultural society, was disbanded by the Italian government in 2000, on the grounds of the Mancino law.
+The Fronte Nazionale, which opposed both globalization and multicultural society, was disbanded by the Italian government in 2000, on the grounds of the Mancino law.
 Freda and 48 other members were found guilty of "reconstruction of the Fascist party" (which is illegal in Italy).

-Freda is still present in the far right scene as an ideologue and publisher, although public appearances and writings are rare.
+Freda is still present in the far-right scene as an ideologue and publisher, although public appearances and writings are rare.